sanjsingh07/Domi-chain/docs/src/staking/stake-accounts.md

 the network to potentially earn rewards for the owner of the stake account.
 Stake accounts are created and managed differently than a traditional wallet address, known as a _system account_.
-A system account is only able to send and receive ANLOG from other accounts on the network, whereas a stake account supports more complex operations needed to manage a delegation of tokens.
+A system account is only able to send and receive SOL from other accounts on the network, whereas a stake account supports more complex operations needed to manage a delegation of tokens.

 Stake accounts on Analog also work differently than those of other Proof-of-Stake